swift-server/swift-memcache-gsoc/README.md

 # SwiftMemcache

 > [!WARNING]
 > This repository was a Google Summer of Code project that didn't reach feature completness to offer a full Memcache client.
-For now we have archived the repository to reduce our maintenance burden but if you are intereted in taking on the maintenance please reach out to the Swift Server Workgroup in the Swift forums.
+For now we have archived the repository to reduce our maintenance burden but if you are interested in taking on the maintenance please reach out to the Swift Server Workgroup in the Swift forums.

 SwiftMemcache is a Swift Package in development that provides a convenient way to communicate with [Memcached](https://github.com/memcached/memcached) servers.